 The G.E.M pathway we follow at Fareham Academy for supporting emotional well-being and mental health can be seen in the 3 Tier system below:

 We have 6 members of staff who are Child Protection Officers should your child need a designated teacher to support them.
 Our Designated Safeguarding Leads are re-trained every 3 years and all staff are provided with training and updates regularly on Child Protection and safeguarding protocol.

 At Fareham Academy, we currently have a number of Learning Support Assistants with a broad range of training in various areas including: Speech and Language, Autism Awareness, British Sign Language, Deaf Awareness, Speech Language Communication Needs awareness, ELSA and Mental health.
 Subject teachers receive regular SEND training.

 Hearing Impaired Resource Provision

 At Fareham Academy, we are fortunate to have a Hearing Impaired Resource Provision which is called the LINK centre.
-The LINK centre is coordinated by Mrs Lowe but currently also have a Hampshire peripatetic Teacher of The Deaf, Mr Peter Harris who ensures that the Hearing Impaired provision we provide is exemplary.
 All LSAs are trained in being able to support our hearing impaired students in their daily equipment hearing checks and in the use of the new state of the art radio aids.
 Our communication support assistants (CSW) support the students in their mainstream lessons whilst also providing BSL lessons and over teaching in the LINK centre should your Hearing Impaired child be a BSL user.
 We also provide staff and students with deaf awareness training each year as we believe an inclusive education is the key to success.

 Student Support Services